K-arch27/VM-dualboot/README.md

 - Add the PCI devices relating to your GPU to your VM hardware
 ![image](https://github.com/K-arch27/VM-dualboot/assets/98610690/e47f6f03-a8a9-497a-9ae2-240f12a6766e)

+- Add Host Usb redirection for everything but mouse and keyboard

 - Remove all spice devices from your VM hardware

 - Add udev entry for mouse and keyboard